nvtidm/dvtalk.github.io/_posts/x_myrandoms/uvm_randoms/2021-10-03-uvm-pool-and-semaphore.md

 * Also, we do not need to construct the pool manually, it will be construct automatically when we call `get_global()` the first time.

 {% highlight verilog %}
-   // When we call the get_global("port_avail_sem") the first time:
+   // When we call this function get_global("port_avail_sem").put(2) the first time:
-   //    the pool will be constructed automatically.
+   //    the semaphore pool will be constructed automatically.
    //    the semaphore object "port_avail_sem" will be constructed automatically
-   //    The keyCount might be set as default to 0 (depend on your uvm_semaphore class), we might put more key to the bucket to use.
+   //    the keyCount might be set as default to 0 (depend on your uvm_semaphore class), we might put more key to the bucket to use.

-   //add more 2 keys in semaphore bucket uvm_semaphore_pool::get_global("port_avail_sem").put(2);
+   //    add more 2 keys in semaphore bucket. uvm_semaphore_pool::get_global("port_avail_sem").put(2);

    ...
-   // Get semaphore key
+   // Get 1 key from the "port_avail_sem" semaphore in the pool uvm_semaphore_pool::get_global("port_avail_sem").get(1); //get key
-   uvm_semaphore_pool::get_global("port_avail_sem").get(1); //get key

 {% endhighlight %}